peter-duongGHub/T2A2/README.md

 - **Required body/Header Data**: None
 - **ON SUCCESS**: Returns message to verify user object has been created with HTTP code 201 to confirm
 ![Create-User](./docs/Create_user.PNG)
-- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, this example shows incorrect what is returned upon incorrect email format:
+- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, this example shows incorrect what is returned upon incorrect email format, 400 HTTP error code
 ![Create-User](./docs/Create2.PNG)

 #### Delete a user